 Essentially this strategy helps validate your startup idea before you put all your time and effort into it.
 It’s a way to only take jabs, instead of sustain injury from a mean hook.
 Better yet, if you have to go back to the drawing board, you haven’t suffered a massive financial loss, improving your ability to have another go.

 There is no perfect way to launch a business MVP; and tweaking and adapting on the path can be beneficial.
-Here are some of the most important steps to validating your startup idea.
+But as Ronin Digital Marketing Brisbane has helped many a startup over the years, we have seen what works and where people get bogged down, well beyond (and often well before) the digital marketing even commences.
+So here are some of the most important steps to validating your startup idea.

 The success of a business product teeters on how well it solves a problem.
 Many business owners fall directly into a problem during the planning phase.
 While brainstorming, ‘cool’ ideas will likely inspire you.
 Sometimes we start thinking of features before we determine the base problem the service or item solves.

 Instead of considering all the bells and whistles your product can have, focus on problems you or the people around you are experiencing, then make a product that offers a solution.

 Think of Netflix, a digital streaming service with thousands of movies and shows at its disposal.
 The problem it solved was the frustration that came with other forms of television entertainment and movies (adhering to a broadcast schedule, ad interruptions, needing to travel to the video shop or cinema, lack of selection on paid TV).
 The original series and multi-platform access are features that boost the product but don’t define it.

 Make a Test Model

 Architects have mastered this step – before you blow your budget on a final product, first create a prototype or mini-version of your idea and survey if people find it beneficial.